Explore the breed's characteristics, health, and history — and find trusted breeders

 The Gonczy Polski can be kept both in the city and in the country, provided he gets enough exercise and mental stimulation.
 He is an active dog and needs daily walks and playtime.
 He is good with children and can also get along well with other pets, including cats, provided he is properly socialized.

-Owning a dog is not only a privilege, but also a responsibility.
-If you want to bring a dog into your life, you must be aware of the commitment that dog ownership entails!!
+Owning a dog is a privilege, but it's also a real responsibility.
+Before you bring one into your life, be honest with yourself about the commitment it takes.!

 Training the Gonczy Polski should start early and be consistent.
 He is intelligent and learns quickly, but he can also be stubborn, so patience and persistence are important.
 He responds well to positive reinforcement and should never be punished harshly.
 Gonczy Polskis can be well trained in various dog sports such as agility or obedience.
 They don't tend to become ball junkies, but they do have a strong prey and hunting motivation that needs to be controlled and channeled.
 Working on impulse control and frustration tolerance can help prevent unwanted behavior and keep the dog happy and well-adjusted.